-I am currently a software engineer in bay area, with 5+ years of industry experience, and 4+ years of not-very-relevant academic experience.
+I am currently a software engineer doing security/privacy stuff in bay area.
 My pronouns are she/her.
 I dislike photos of myself.
 I have strong opinions on software development and security/privacy but I value collaboration.
 I like really interesting and obscure facts, especially pertaining to cultural, culinary, linguistic, and unrelatedly, electronics/computer history.

 For fun I work on hobbyist software projects, electronics and 3D printing.
 I also enjoy cooking and arts/crafts.

 Some current projects include building a service to analyze linkages between research papers, a nixie doom clock and some custom housing for the timelapse cameras for my 3D printer.
 In the future when I move back to Canada, I intend to document my dad’s expertise and work on restoring old TVs/radios.

 I have cat(s).

 I run some Tor relays.

 I’m already paid pretty well but if you want to chip in to help support some of this infrastructure/work, you can throw a dollar over on Patreon.

 Sep 6, 2020